clemblanco/busser-serverspec_chefdk30/README.md

 # <a name="title"></a> Busser::RunnerPlugin::Serverspec

-A Busser runner plugin for Serverspec for EOL Ruby versions 2.3 and ChefDK 3.0
+A Busser runner plugin for Serverspec for EOL Ruby versions 2.3 and ChefDK 3.0 due to the following breaking change:

+> ## Breaking changes:
+>
+>  - Drop support for Ruby 2.3, 2.4, 2.5 and RubyGems 2.5, 2.6, 2.7 [#6107](https://github.com/rubygems/rubygems/pull/6107)

 ## <a name="installation"></a> Installation and Setup